nocomplexity/codeaudit/docs/intro.md

 * Powerful to determine *potential* security issues within Python code.

 ## Features

 :::{admonition} This Python Code Audit tool has the following features:
 :class: tip

-* **Vulnerability Detection**: Identifies security vulnerabilities in Python files, essential for package security research.
+* **Vulnerability Detection**: Identifies potential security issues in Python files.
+Crucial to check trust in Python modules and essential for security research.

 +++

-* **Complexity & Statistics**: Reports security-relevant complexity using a fast, lightweight [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) count via Python's AST.
+* **Complexity & Statistics**: Reports security-relevant complexity statistics using a fast, lightweight [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) count by using Python AST.

 +++

-* **Module Usage & External Vulnerabilities**: Detects used modules and reports vulnerabilities in external ones.
+* **Module Usage & External Vulnerabilities**: Detects used modules and reports existing vulnerabilities in used modules.

 +++
-* **Inline Issue Reporting**: Shows potential security issues with line numbers and code snippets.
+* **Inline Issue Reporting**: Shows potential security issues with line numbers and crucial code snippets.

 +++
-* **HTML Reports**: All output is saved in simple, static HTML reports viewable in any browser.
+* **HTML Reports**: All output is saved in simple, static HTML reports.
+Viewable in any browser.

 :::